fjvallarino/monomer/tasks.md

   - Add user documentation

 Maybe postponed after release?
-  - Fix selectOnBlur for dropdown
-  - Set focus on ButtonDown, not Click
+  - Restore focus to previous widget when zstack changes (dialog situation)
+    - Also think about not losing focus because of click (when onlyTopFocusable is active)
   - ZStack should set _weIsTopLayer based on used space
   - Rename WidgetInstance to WidgetNodeStatus (or similar)
+  - Avoid resizing non visible elements (stack/grid)
+  - Avoid findNextFocus on unfocusable children (listView items)
+    - Does this make sense?
+Check with a composite listView item
+    - Focus event may need to be handled to update highlighted item
+  - Check dropdown's list not being properly located after resize/scroll (not clear)
+  - Set focus on ButtonDown, not Click
   - Image
     - Can performance be improved?
 Use sbt functions?
     - Does adding function to return imgData from Renderer make sense?
 Replace imageExists?
-  - Restore focus to previous widget when zstack changes (dialog situation)
-    - Also think about not losing focus because of click (when onlyTopFocusable is active)
+    - Remove delay logic when adding an image
+    - When adding image, on failure remove an the least used image and retry
   - Further textField improvements
     - Handle undo history
     - Handle mouse selection
     - Create numeric wrapper that allows increasing/decreasing with mouse
-  - Avoid resizing non visible elements (stack/grid)
-  - Avoid findNextFocus on unfocusable children (listView items)
-    - Does this make sense?
-Check with a composite listView item
-    - Focus event may need to be handled to update highlighted item
-  - Check dropdown's list not being properly located after resize/scroll (not clear)
   - Scroll wheel rate should be configurable, or even depend on content size
-  - Add IgnoreMerge (or similar name) request, to avoid rebuilding tree if not needed
-    - InputField may have a setting for using it
-    - A wrapping widget could be added too
   - Check if SDL can be initialized headless (for tests that involve the API)
     - https://discourse.libsdl.org/t/possible-to-run-sdl2-headless/25665/2
   - Create Keystroke component (shortcuts and general key handling like Esc for dialog)